xu/openapi/source/index.html.md

 **`wss://api-cloud.huobi.co.kr/ws/v2`**

 Note:
-By comparing to api-cloud.huobi.co.kr, the network latency to api-aws.huobi.pro is lower, for those client's servers locating at AWS.
+By comparing to api-cloud.huobi.co.kr, the network latency to api-aws.huobi.co.kr is lower, for those client's servers locating at AWS.

 ### Message Compression